-All cellular phones must be out of view during class time.
+All cellular phones are to be switched off during class time.
 At no time will it be acceptable for a student to answer or make a phone call, or to be text messaging during class-time or a test.
-All forms of phone usage are strictly prohibited during a test.
+All forms of phone usage are strictly prohibited in class.
 If a student has an emergency family situation that makes it crucial to be able to receive an incoming call during class, please notify me prior to the beginning of class.
 The use of laptop/notebook computers, or tablets is solely and strictly restricted to note-taking and activities directly related to class material.
-Students who are surfing the internet for non-class-related activities will be asked to leave the class.
+Students who are casually surfing the internet for non-class-related activities will be asked to leave the class.
 Repeated abuse of online access during class-time will result in the suspension of student computer privilege during class.

 Please respect the learning environment of your classmates.
-All comments and questions that are course-related are strongly encouraged, but behaviors, verbal or non-verbal, that espouse and promote disrespect, intolerance, or bigotry, and are detrimental to a safe learning environment are strictly prohibited.
+All comments and questions that are course-related are strongly encouraged, but behaviors, verbal or non-verbal, that espouse and promote disrespect, intolerance, or bigotry, and are detrimental to a safe learning environment are strictly prohibited and not acceptable.
 Offenders will be removed from class.
 Please keep in mind that learning is a shared responsibility.